jiachenchia/Sales-Forecasting/README.md

 # Sales-Forecasting-Project

  ---

+ Key Libraries used:
+ - pandas, numpy, scikit learn

+ ---

 1. Create Master Weather + Store Subcluster + Holiday + Sales.ipynb
-- Data cleaning: selecting and renaming columns, ensuring that columns have the correct format and dtypes, filtering out outliers and data not of interest
-- Merging spreadsheets to create the target dataset to apply Machine Learning
+- Data cleaning: selecting and renaming columns, ensuring that columns have the correct format and dtypes, filtering out outliers and data not of interest, merging spreadsheets to create the target dataset to apply Machine Learning

 ---

 2. Create Public Holiday Final.ipynb
-- Loading downloaded html file from website
+- Loaded downloaded html file from website
-- Data cleaning: selecting columns, building dataframes (using Pandas), manipulating column names
-- Merging data from different years to form final public holiday data
+- Data cleaning: selecting columns, building dataframes (using Pandas), manipulating column names, merging data from different years to form final public holiday data

 ---

 3. Daily Sales Supervised ML with Dupe Dates.ipynb (analysing how public holiday, store subcluster, weather and historical sales data influence sales with multiple supervised ML models)
-- Loading dataset created from 1.
 - Data cleaning: labelling categories and applying labelencoder(), ensuring data in specific columns have the correct dtypes, spliting columns into "features" and "target"
 - Implemented supervised ML models (Polynomial regression, XGBoost Regressor, LightGBM, Feed Forward Neural Network) *used train_test_split() on dataset, fit the models and compared model predictions to testing data -> analysing evaluation metrics, implementing GridSearchCV for hyperparameter tuning -> showing how much it improved the model, plot feature importance table and used it to eliminate zero-importance columns, built an Embedding and Dense Model, implemented regularisation techniques such as ReduceLROnPlateau() and EarlyStopping(), Plotted a Loss Curve Plot that compares training with validation loss